 Ideally, embedded engineers should have some level of experience creating schematics and PCB layout even if it’s just a very simple circuit for practice.

 There are free EDA (Electronic Design Automation) software such as KiCad that you can use to start building simulated circuits and learning about schematics and PCB designs.
-Also checkout this list for more options for more free EDA software you can use.
+Also checkout this list for more EDA software options.

 If your focus is on learning embedded software and not hardware design, then it’s not essential to go in depth into the knowledge of how to create schematics and PCB layout of hardware.